andrewens/gameplay-test-runner/README.md

 * Support player leaving comments
 * Support returning Maid tasks from server test initializers
 * Dump error messages in test output (?)
+* Don't save 0% completed tests

 ### WISHLIST
+* Exit test-response mode after viewing a session summary
+* Display session database like a spreadsheet with column names and good spacing
 * Redefine the interface (and Terminal's interface) to just directly interact with GUI properties as if it were another ROBLOX GUI instance
 * Terminal supports a function to interpret commands